upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 #### 3. Propogating data between managed resources

 One of the common jobs of composition authors is to exchange data between managed resources in a composition.
 Whereas the convential use case for patches is to patch from a `spec` supplied by a resource claim to a composed managed resource in a composition, this method of patching is for passing data between two sibling managed resources.
-TO do this, you must publish your desired field from a source managed resource to a custom composite resource `status` field.
+To do this, you must publish your desired field from a source managed resource to a custom composite resource `status` field.
 You can then consume data from this `status` field by a target managed resource.

 This is able to be done because, just like in Kubernetes, every Crossplane object has a nested object field called `status`.
 In this example below, you can see how we propogate data emitted from one managed resouce (a cluster resource) to another managed resource in the composition (an OIDC Provider).